wryaoyao/LTSM/README.md

 ## Reproducibility

 The repository contains the source code, processed data and scripts required to reproduce the main experiments reported in the manuscript.
 Experiments are conducted under random, BFS and DFS partition protocols following the benchmark settings used in previous PPI prediction studies.
 The version associated with the submitted manuscript is release `v1.0.0`.
+The submitted version is archived at Zenodo: https://doi.org/10.5281/zenodo.20118534

 ## Citation